 If you have recently bought a new investment property – congratulations are in order!
 Being a landlord is not an easy job, but it can be worthwhile if you learn how to master it.
-Property investment never goes out of fashion, and if you buy in the right area at the right time – you’ll be smiling all the way to the bank.
+Buy to let property investment never goes out of fashion, and if you buy in the right area at the right time – you’ll be smiling all the way to the bank

 Property investment can be a cold and cut-throat world, so you need to be prepared to toughen up.
 As much as you want to help everyone – you must first protect your investment.

 Below are five professional property management tips for new landlords: